Okta FastPass FAQ

 Okta uses the term user verification to reference biometrics.
 User verification includes facial recognition and fingerprint.

 User verification (biometrics) is a configurable option.
 Admins can set user verification to Preferred or Required.
-This is currently only enforced on enrollment.
-Admins cannot enforce user verification during authentication using Okta FastPass.
+This is only enforced on enrollment.
+Admins can't enforce user verification during authentication using Okta FastPass.

 See Enable Okta FastPass.

-If a device does not support biometrics and the organization requires it, the user won't be able to add an account to Okta Verify, or use Okta Verify for authentication on that device.
+If a device doesn't support biometrics and the organization requires it, the user can't add an account to Okta Verify, or use Okta Verify for authentication on that device.

-Pin fallback is not allowed on Windows, macOS, iOS, or Android devices.
+Pin fallback isn't allowed on Windows, macOS, iOS, or Android devices.

-Admins cannot configure the authentication policy to specifically enforce Push on Okta Verify, but they can ask for a Possession factor.
-The possession factor can be satisfied with Okta Verify Push, sending a one-time password to email, Okta FastPass without user verification, or SMS.
+Admins can't configure the authentication policy to specifically enforce push notifications on Okta Verify, but they can ask for a possession factor.
+The possession factor requirement can be satisfied with an Okta Verify push notification, sending a one-time password to email, Okta FastPass without user verification, or SMS.

 When a user attempts to access an app, if the app requires device context, the Okta Sign-In Widget sends a challenge to Okta Verify.
 Okta Verify responds to the Okta Sign-In Widget with the required signals.

-Okta FastPass does not require device management.
-All functionality works on devices that are managed and not managed.
+Okta FastPass doesn't require devices to be managed.
+All functionality works on devices that are managed and unmanaged.
 Users with unmanaged devices must install the latest version of Okta Verify and enroll (add an account to Okta Verify) before they can use Okta FastPass.
-Management state is a signal that is passed for policy decisions.
+The management state is a signal that is passed for policy decisions.

 See Disable Okta FastPass, and Configure Okta FastPass.

-Okta FastPass does not protect access to the device or operating system.
+Okta FastPass doesn't protect access to the device or operating system.

 No. Okta FastPass is an authentication method, similar to Yubikey.
-Yubikey provides additional compliance benefits at the cost of user experience.
-Admins can choose to provide both Okta FastPass and Yubikey using Okta assurance policies, or require Yubikey only for apps.
+Yubikey provides extra compliance benefits at the cost of user experience.
+You can configure Okta assurance policies to require both Okta FastPass and Yubikey, or require Yubikey only for apps.

 Okta FastPass is not compatible with Fast Identity Online (FIDO).
 Okta FastPass is one authentication factor available with the Okta Verify authenticator app.
 Okta FastPass without user verification (biometrics) satisfies 1FA, and Okta FastPass with user verification satisfies 2FA.
-Okta Identity Engine does support FIDO WebAuthn outside of Okta Verify.
+Okta supports FIDO WebAuthn outside of Okta Verify.

 Once you enable Okta FastPass at the organization level, all users in the organization are able to use Okta FastPass.
 However, you can configure each authentication policy to specify if Okta FastPass can be used for the app.